EngMohammedAlharthi/ros2-robot-arm-control/README.md

   - **RobotModel** → (may not show meshes due to VirtualBox, that's OK)
   - **Grid**

-# ℹ️ Notes:
-- STL meshes exist and are referenced correctly from URDF.
-- TF frames confirm the URDF is parsed and published.
-- If RViz doesn't display the robot model, it's due to graphics driver issues in VirtualBox.
+river issues in VirtualBox.
 In a native Ubuntu setup, it should render properly.
 ```